tuuturu/xctl/docs/frontend/docs/getting-started/apply-application.md

 # Deploy an application

+## Configure

 First, scaffold an application configuration file by running the following command:

 ```shell
 xctl scaffold application > application.yaml
 ```

-Configure the application as required, then run the following command:
+Configure the application as required.

+!!! note
+    A full list of available configuration parameters can be found [here](/application/manifest)

+## Deploy

+Generate necessary Kubernetes and ArgoCD configuration by running the following command:

 ```shell
 xctl apply -f application.yaml